pressly/goose/README.md

 Options:
     -dir string
         directory with migration files (default ".")
-    -pretend
-        run migrations without applying them - only update current DB.
-Accepted by all up* commands -missing-only
+    -missing-only
         for status command - find out only migrations, missing from the current DB